falcosecurity/test-infra/config/clusters/oci/README.md

 The platform intentionally does not copy the old AWS/EKS shape one-to-one.
 The AWS cluster had old Kubernetes/versioning pressure, broad node pools, GP2-era storage defaults, and DriverKit reliability concerns.
-The OCI target starts with separate node pools for Prow, generic jobs, automation, and DriverKit, Kubernetes `v1.35.0`, larger boot volumes for build-heavy pools, and pinned node images for production applies.
+The OCI target starts with separate node pools for the Prow platform, automation, and DriverKit, Kubernetes `v1.35.0`, larger boot volumes for build-heavy pools, and pinned node images for production applies.